Introduction:

 Eventually, the child may give up on trying to get the parent’s attention.
 At that point, the interaction has ended and the child is merely observing the parent.
 The child will then mimic the emotion they see in the parent, as described above.

-How category 1 and category 2 emotion affects a child
+Effects of category 1 and category 2 emotion directed at a child

 Category 1 emotion directed at a child evokes fear in the child.